cana-it/cana-it/README.md

 👋 Hi, I’m Cana

+*I am a seasoned programmer with 10 years of experience in the field, dedicated to continuous learning and unafraid of skill development to excel in my profession.
+With strong expertise and a passion for programming, I am confident in my ability to successfully complete any tasks assigned to me.*

     - 👀 I’m interested in web development, UX/UI design, and automation projects.
     - 🌱 I’m currently learning advanced Next.js features and cloud computing technologies.
     - 💞️ I’m looking to collaborate on web projects, especially in the nail and real estate industries.